vbookshelf/JaiTalk-Translator-2026/README.md

 Version 2.1<br>
 - Changed interaction to a walkie-talkie style.
 - The input and translation text is now cleared each time the mic is clicked.
+- When the mic is clicked the message now reads "Listening for English..." or "Listening for Thai..."
+- When clicked, the mic will auto disable if the user does not speak.
 - Made text larger on language direction selector.
 - Made mic button long to make it easier to reach with one hand on mobile.